 What these drill sequences bring to the table is first and foremost transitional prowess.
 While we tend to focus very much on the muscle memory in regard to specific movements in BJJ, we often overlook the need to do so in a transitional sense.
 The 10th PLanet JIu-Jitsu system is based very much on fluidity, hence the focus on connecting various most often seen situations into complete sequences with multiple possible follow-ups.

 You Don’t Have to Be 10th Planet Jiu-JItsu

 At first, we were pretty much lost.
 However, with time, we got into it and started building up our efficiency.
-Suddenly, stuff that we are drilling at the end of class started working seamlessly during rolls.
+Suddenly, stuff that we are drilling at the end of the class started working seamlessly during rolls.
 Mainly, it was in a defensive manner, from tough positions against more skilled training partners.
-That only made us work more, untill we realized that even the attacking sequences are easily introduced to any grappler’s style.
+That only made us work more until we realized that even the attacking sequences are easily introduced to any grappler’s style.
 Furthermore, the sequences can be cut short, or they can be connected so that you go straight to a different one.

 In all honesty, there are parts of the drills and even complete sequences that make no sense at all.
-Following the 10th Planet warm ups doesn’t mean we do them by the book, beginning to end.
+Following the 10th Planet, warm-ups don’t mean we do them by the book, beginning to end.
 We threw some stuff out, replaced other and even added something of our own.
 What we really learned was the power of connecting everything and begin aware that transitions in and out of positions can also be drilled to great effectiveness.

 - Pressure Passes